trbaker/GIStandards/appendix_keywords.md

 This machine analysis searches for the following keywordsor phrases.
 Note that some keywords include a space (indicated as "_") before or after the word.
 This is intended to improve search results by reducing false positives.
 Searching is case-sensitive.
 Variations in case are included below.
 The percent of total occurrence of a keyword or phrase (across all states and subjects) is included below.

-- GIS (~ 22% of geospatial keywords found)
+- GIS (~ 19% of geospatial keywords found)
-- geospatial, Geospatial (~ 11% of geospatial keywords found)
+- geospatial, Geospatial (~ 12% of geospatial keywords found)
 - geographic analysis (~ .3% of geospatial keywords found)
-- _spatial, _Spatial (~ 56% of words found)
+- _spatial, _Spatial (~ 55% of words found)
-- Geographic Information System, geographic information system (~ .5% of geospatial keywords found)
+- Geographic Information System, geographic information system (~ 10% of geospatial keywords found)
-- Global Positioning System (~ x% of geospatial keywords found)
+- Global Positioning System (~ 3% of geospatial keywords found)